codewithheeren/.Net/WPF - Windows Presentation Foundation/WPF_IMPL15.md

-## WPF - Grid Splitter Implementation
+## WPF - Scroll Bar Implementation

 /*
 16. Add scroll bar when When frame will be resize to smaller size.